StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Of course, without the excellent textbook by Richard McElreath, this project would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

-This repository and format is derived from previous versions of StatisticalRethinking.jl, work by Karajan, and many other contributors.
+This repository and format is derived from previous versions of StatisticalRethinking.jl, work by Karajan, Max Lapan and many other contributors.

 ## Versions